Thu, Sep 21, 2017

 If you have questions about volunteering or our application process that are not addressed on this page, please contact our Director of Volunteer Services, Ms. Shawn Steen at (608) 244-3911.

 Still remember your high school algebra and history?
-We are looking for kind, patient academic tutors who can support adult GED students at Madison College's South Campus this fall.
+We are looking for kind, patient academic tutors who can support adult GED students at Madison College.
 Develop your teaching skills while helping a local adult improve their education and chance at a better life!
-Our GED tutors provide one-on-one and small group tutoring to GED students for an hour of homework help before class with support of the program coordinator, then the first hour of the class under direction of the Madison College instructor.
+Our GED tutors provide one-on-one and small group tutoring to GED students during their two-hour class under the direction of the Madison College instructor.
 Training and support are provided.
 You have two sessions/locations to choose from:

 Community Literacy is our ESL Tutoring program, in which you sign up to tutor in a weekly 2-hour class for one semester.
 Each class is made up of 8 tutor/student pairs, most of whom will be working together the entire semester.
 Lesson plans are given to you at the beginning of class every week by the intern overseeing your class, who knows the levels and personal goals of each of the students.
 (You can read more about our students here.)
 The intern is also there to help you and your student if you have questions or get stuck!
 You don't need tutoring or teaching experience -just patience, kindness, and the ability to attend your class every week.
 You also don't need to know any other languages, since all tutoring is done in English.